 As if the game wasn't competitive enough already!

 As the game started, the other team had a few lights turned on almost straight away, but we caught up, and it was pretty neck-and-neck throughout the remainder of the game.
-One of the challenges involved turning on a light in the other room, which we realized, even after you solved the main problem, you could still continue to turn the light on.
-So, every couple of minutes, when we realized we could turn it on we would run over and press the button, to both confuse and distract them.
+One of the challenges involved turning on a light in the other room, which we realised, even after you solved the main problem, you could still continue to turn the light on.
+So, every couple of minutes, when we realised we could turn it on we would run over and press the button, to both confuse and distract them.

-The light that turned on would allow you to see through the mirror on the room, and at one point, this allowed Ian realized that James was peering through the mirror, so he attempted to scare James by standing straight in front of the cloudy mirror.
+The light that turned on would allow you to see through the mirror on the room, and at one point, this allowed Ian realised that James was peering through the mirror, so he attempted to scare James by standing straight in front of the cloudy mirror.
 Based off of James's reaction, I believe he succeeded.

 When it came to the last ten minutes of the game, both my team and James's team only had one light left to turn on, it was a race at this point to get out first.
 We managed to fix the last puzzle, and work out what to do to exit the door.
 It was quite amazing as we sat there, and was told an escape from the other room was unlikely, though with only a few seconds left, the loud cheer that erupted from the green room informed them that they had done it.
-I don't think I will ever forget the joyful reaction from James that faded to a annoyed one, when he realized that we were sat there smug, and happy with our escape that smashed their escape time.
+I don't think I will ever forget the joyful reaction from James that faded to a annoyed one, when he realised that we were sat there smug, and happy with our escape that smashed their escape time.

 For my first time in an escape room, as well as my first team building exercise with Epix, I have to say I thoroughly enjoyed it.